Odesii/TTS/TO-DO.md

 - ✅ take damage animation
 - projectiles
 - ✅give player death state
-- adjust attack
+- ✅ adjust attack
-  - get it to use shroom style of distance detection to help make it more consistent
+  - ✅ get it to use shroom style of distance detection to help make it more consistent

 ### Enemy
 - 🟦 make an base Enemy class to extend with different types
+#### Shroom
-- ✅ random movement
+- ✅ random movement *removed for preformance*
 - ✅agro on player when in a range
 - ✅give HP
 - ✅Give it attacks